 EERE has substantial involvement in work performed under Awards made as a result of this FOA.
 EERE does not limit its involvement to the administrative requirements of the Award.
 Instead, EERE has substantial involvement in the direction and redirection of the technical aspects of the project as a whole.
-Substantial involvement includes, but is not limited to, the following: [include all applicable statements listed below]
+Substantial involvement includes, but is not limited to, the following:

 - 1. EERE shares responsibility with the recipient for the management, control, direction, and performance of the Project. - 2.
 EERE may intervene in the conduct or performance of work under this Award for programmatic reasons.
 Intervention includes the interruption or modification of the conduct or performance of project activities. - 3.
 EERE may redirect or discontinue funding the Project based on the outcome of EERE's evaluation of the Project at that the Go/No Go decision point(s). - 4.
-EERE participates in major project decision-making processes.
+EERE participates in major project decision-making processes. - 5.
+EERE reserves the right to direct which resources, including the assistance of and input from National Laboratories and FFRDC's that it will use to conduct the independent validation and analysis of project results.